Last Updated on September 3, 2020

 Whether you’re researching the availability of a business name or checking the status of a business entity the Oregon Secretary of State website has the information you are looking for.

-The Secretary of State Business Entity Database provides information on sole proprietorships, partnerships, corporations and LLCs registered in Oregon.
+The Oregon Business Registry provides information on sole proprietorships, partnerships, corporations and LLCs registered in Oregon.

 There is no fee to search the database.